MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSForestInstallation.md

 ### -DnsDelegationCredential

 Specifies the user name and password (account credentials) for creating DNS delegation.
-The cmdlet will skip this parameter if the value for the `-CreateDnsDelegation` parameter is either specified or computed to be `$False`.
+The cmdlet will skip this parameter if the value for the **CreateDnsDelegation** parameter is either specified or computed to be `$false`.

 ```yaml
 Type: System.Management.Automation.PSCredential